Over the last few years, Google has made several changes to the way their crawlers understand how content answers queries.

 No need to reinvent the wheel and you might gain some more info on how to expand your coverage of a topic in the process.

-Time to Dominate
+5. Time To Dominate

 Remember, it’s all about quality over quantity!

-As you do this you should begin to dominate your competition with lasting results.
+Do this, and you should begin to dominate your competition with lasting results.

 - The Benefits of a Topic-Focused Marketing Strategy with Jesse McDonald [PODCAST]